vaishalisingh04/CS4530-Spring-2026/policies.md

 ---

 ## Grading
-There will be individual projects (previously known as assignments) and a team project (in a group of 3-4 members).
+There will be individual projects (previously known as assignments) and a team project (in a group of 4 members).
 The overall grading breakdown is:
-* 30% Individual project (10% for deliverable 1, 20% for deliverable 2)
+* 30% Individual project (three individual project deliverables)
 * 40% Team project (including peer evaluations / surveys)
-* 10% Participation in synchronous class, practice activities
+* 10% Participation in synchronous class, activities, and project-related work sessions
 * 20% Exam

+We generally follow the grading scale that looks like this: As for 90s, Bs for 80s, Cs for 70s, Ds for 60s and F for <60.
+Each instructor uses their own thresholds for '+' and '-' grades.

 **Assignment of team project grades:** In cases where team members do not equally contribute to the project, we may assign different grades to different individuals, up to an extreme of deducting 50% of the team project grade for a student (which might arise to 100% deduction for not contributing to the project at all).
 We will evaluate each individual's contribution on the basis of a variety of factors, including progress reports at weekly meetings, through inspecting version control history, through each students' self-reflection, and through each students' peer evaluation {during and/or} at the end of the project.
 We will make regular efforts to collect and distribute this feedback throughout the project — our ultimate goal is for all students to participate and receive full marks.